potkolainen/text-to-midi/README.md

 # .exe
-includes also .exe file (this for now needs python and packages installed, i will fix this later)
+includes also .exe file in standalone BRANCH.
+MAIN branch has only Open source python code.
+This does not need Python or packages installed. (download .exe from STANDALONE Branch)

 # Code
 Here i will soon add some parts of the code that will present their functions